-Finding a franchise QB is still NFL’s toughest puzzle
+Finding a franchise QB is still the NFL’s toughest puzzle

 He has wondered how things might be different had he not found his franchise quarterback back then.
 He knows the Bills probably wouldn’t be one of only three teams, with the Chiefs and Green Bay Packers, to have 10 wins in each of the past three seasons.
 He knows the Bills probably wouldn’t be regarded as contenders for years to come.
 He knows every year would be a fight not just to win but to win consistently.

-“We would have scrapped and clawed like we did the first year and tried to finish strong in other areas, which [Commanders executive vice president Marty Hurney] and Ron and that crew have tried to do in building their defense,” Beane says.
+“We would have scrapped and clawed like we did the first year and tried to finish strong in other areas, which [Commanders executive vice president of football/player personnel Marty Hurney] and Ron and that crew have tried to do in building their defense,” Beane says.

 “It’s a passing league, so it’s a must-have.
 It’s the most important position in any sport, in my opinion.”